lskatz/fasten/docs/bin/fasten_sort.md

 concatenates R1 and R2 before comparisons in the sort.
 R1 and R2 reads will stay together if paired end.

+Sorting by GC content will give better compression by magic of gzip and other algorithms.

+Sorting can also aid in stable hashsums.

 ## Examples

 ```